callstackincubator/.github/profile/README.md

 ## Areas of Focus

-- **Artificial Intelligence**: From AI-powered CLIs to performance optimizations, here's what keeps us busy in the React Native ecosystem.
+- **Artificial Intelligence**: We're building AI-powered tools and intelligent automation for the next generation of mobile applications.
 - **Developer Experience**: Cross-platform development is great.
 We want to make you even more productive by bringing new languages to the React Native ecosystem.
 - **Performance**: There's always room for improvement.
 We're always looking for ways to make React Native faster and more efficient.
 - **New Platforms**: React Native is a "learn once, write anywhere" framework.
 We're working on new platforms to keep that promise.